civilservicelgbt/civilservicelgbt.github.io/_events/2022/06/civil-service-lgbt-social-london.md

 As we're in the park this month, there will be some sports and activities on offer if people wish to join in.
 Bring your own refreshments and snacks.

+If it starts to rain, we will reconvene at *Halfway to Heaven*, on Duncannon Street.

 ---

 Our London socials usually take place on the **first Thursday of each month**.
 We usually skip the January event. **Please note that this event has been moved to avoid the Jubilee bank holiday weekend**